Wild Bear Nature Center is the only non-profit all ages nature center in Boulder County, open year round and almost every day.

 Wild Bear Nature Center celebrates 20 years of grassroots work to create a nature center in the mountains of Boulder County!
 Now, after land preservation, removing 30 tons of trash from the land and connecting tens of thousands of people to nature, Wild Bear is the all ages nonprofit nature center in the mountains of Boulder County.
 Watch our 20 year story….

-Since 1995, Wild Bear’s mission is to provide year round educational programs to people of all ages fostering a life-long appreciation of the environment and promoting an environmentally aware and ecologically sound community.
+Since 1995, Wild Bear’s mission is to provide year round educational programs to people of all ages fostering a life-long appreciation of the environment and promoting an environmentally aware, responsible, and ecologically sound community.
 Wild Bear’s passionate roots in science education and the preservation of Colorado began as a small program serving 24 children in the summer of 1995, growing to serve over thousands of people of all ages every year.
 Wild Bear’s inspirational vision was founded on the belief that learning occurs every day, all day and throughout our lives.

 The long-term vision from Wild Bear’s modest beginnings in 1995 was to create a nature center facility in the mountains near Nederland to provide the general public with opportunities to learn together about their own backyard.
 In 1999, Wild Bear collaborated with Boulder County Parks and Open Space and the Town of Nederland to preserve over 200 acres of land north of Nederland,

 Colorado; voters approved this plan including the development of the Nature Center by Wild Bear.
 Over the next two years, Wild Bear successfully raised $100,000 through private donations, and now Wild Bear owns 5 acres amid the Mud Lake Open Space.

 In July of 2000, Wild Bear organized 134 volunteers to remove over 30 tons of trash off of the Mud Lake property allowing it to regenerate to its natural state.